-I seek to cut wasteful spending in state government, fully fund the Local Government Fund, and oppose new taxes.
-I work to prioritize core government functions like roads, education, courts, and law enforcement are prioritized rather than legislators' special projects.
-I have made the commitment to vote against any proposed budget that does not curb South Carolina's dependence on the Federal dole, which currently provides over 30% of annual state money.
+We need to cut wasteful bureaucracy and reduce the state income tax until it is ultimately eliminated.
+I have been working hard to ensure core government functions like roads, education, courts, and law enforcement are prioritized rather than legislators' special projects.
+I have made the commitment to vote against any annual budget that does not curb South Carolina's dependence on the Federal national debt, which currently provides around 32% of our state money.

 We have made progress toward getting our roads fixed but much more work is needed.
 I'm fighting for funding that will truly repair our local roads rather than just interstate reconstruction or poor-quality pothole fills.
-I voted against the recent gas tax increase because I am not confident that the money will go where it was promised.
+I voted against the 2017 gas tax increase because I was not confident that the money would go where it was promised.
 I will continue to work for accountability and real reform.
 I support making SCDOT a Cabinet agency so the Governor can hire and fire managers like a business, and ending the State Infrastructure Bank.
-Please find several of my reform proposals listed below!

 I honor our heritage and I defend our state’s historical monuments because I believe those who forget the past cannot rightly chart the future.
-We need to remember those who died to defend our state and learn the lessons with which they provided us.
+We need to remember those who died to defend our state and our country and learn the lessons with which they provided us.
 I have been on the front lines to ensure state universities comply with state law and teach our U.S. Constitution and Founding documents, resulting in the recent passage of the REACH Act.

 8. Judicial Reform

-We need to "drain the swamp."
-From what I've observed, major decisions in Columbia are usually made by evaluating which special interests support a proposal and which oppose it.
-Rarely is the will of the people brought into account, and even more rare is the consideration of what is actually right and wrong.
+We need to drain the swamp.
+From what I've observed, major decisions in Columbia are usually made by evaluating where special interests or big donors stand, rather than what is the will of the people or what is actually right.
 Part of the problem is that we have a "legislative state" where a handful of politicians are drunk with power.
-A prime example of this failure is the recent V.C.
-Summer nuclear plant debacle.
-I support moving power toward the executive branch to restore balance and create clear lines of responsibility.
-I am also working to enact term limits for committee chairmen.
-Most importantly, I pledge to keep in touch so that you, the people of District 38, are always able to hold me accountable to stand for your values.
+My goal is to shine a light and create clear lines of responsibility.
+More importantly, I pledge to keep in touch, so that you - the people of District 38 - are always able to hold me accountable to stand for your values.

 11. Law Enforcement

 I seek to protect our local businesses, allowing them to grow and prosper as they see fit.
 Promoting agribusiness is a crucial part of this goal, and I support our farms with my voice on the House Agriculture Committee.
-I know state intervention and over-regulation is one of the biggest hurdles the agriculture industry is facing.
+I know state intervention and over-regulation is one of the biggest hurdles the business community faces.
 I consistently vote against proposals that create new licensing or regulation.
 I do not support crony deals that give one industry or company an advantage over another.
 Instead, I support lowering the overall tax rates, closing special loopholes, and providing opportunity for all.
 My goal is to allow the people of South Carolina to succeed and I don't think we need the help of big government for that.